On the job

 Salary: £23,000 – £28,000 (incl benefits)

 Operations type: Short and long haul.
-You will be expected to do all three.
+You will be expected to do both.

 Typical Roster: A mix of trips; some single working days, up to 9 day trips.
 You do have the ability to ‘bid’ for trips/destinations/days off that you would prefer, but this is not guaranteed.